abhiramasonny/jaithon/tests/bench/README.md

 ## Adding one

-Write the `.jai` first and make it print something derived from the whole computation, so a wrong answer cannot look fast.
-Add the `.py` and check both by hand before trusting the table.
+Make a subdirectory named for the benchmark and write the `.jai` there first, making it print something derived from the whole computation, so a wrong answer cannot look fast.
+Add the `.py` alongside it and check both by hand before trusting the table.
 C++ and Java ports are optional and worth adding for anything you intend to optimise, since without them you cannot tell a real gap from an already-tight one.

 Keep the runtime in the same range as the others — roughly 50–200ms for jaithon, with `loop_sum` the deliberate outlier — so no single benchmark